anelendata/tap-rest-api/README.md

 ### Step 3.
 Create Config file:

+**Please note jsonpath specification is supported version 0.2.0 and later only.**

 Now create a cofnig file.
 Note the difference between spec file and config file.
 The role of spec file is to create or alter the config specs, and the role of the config file is to provide the values to the config variables.
 When a value